 I’m a Toastmaster and hold the position of Public Relations Manager for my district.
 Part of that job is to tell the stories of people whose lives have been transformed by Toastmasters.
 But most people aren’t able to coherently tell the story of their Toastmasters Journey.
 I was at a conference right after reading Expert Secrets and decided I’d just use the Hero’s Journey idea and questions when asking people to tell me their story.

-I got insights into people’s motivation and emotion I never would have gotten.
+I got insights into people’s motivation and emotion I would never have gotten.
 People told me not just why they started, but what ongoing things they were encountering.
 I added a question at the end that guided their mindset in a way that got one of them to think about future leadership roles she’d not been considering before.

 I’ve put my question outline together in a Hero Story Interviewing Outline PDF and will email it to you if you just click here and give me your email address.

 Everyone you address with your podcast is on a journey.
 They started out doing whatever you are talking about, they did some stuff, and ultimately hope to reach some goal.
-For the purpose of these questions I’m going to just say “your journey”.
+For the purpose of these questions, I’m going to just say “your journey”.
 You may want to change that wording for your podcast.
 So instead of “What made you start your journey?”
 Aaron might say, “What made you start doing Preparedness?”

 You could also add they journey metaphor to whatever you do, to help people get in the right mindset.
 “What made you start your preparedness journey?”